-How One Couple Started a Clean Eating Revolution Through Instagram! | 📰 LatestLY
+How One Couple Started A Clean Eating Revolution Through Instagram! | 📰 LatestLY

 How did this happen?
 After Erika and JJ’s third child was born in 2012, Erika struggled with postpartum depression, the baby had colic, and their family was practically living off of pop tarts, cereal, and frozen pizza.
 In order to alleviate some of her baby’s tummy aches, Erika decided to try and remove dairy from her own diet; which was challenging with her current way of eating.
 Erika started experimenting with recipes, swapping healthier ingredients into recipes that she already loved.
 She was surprised that the recipes actually tasted good; wasn’t healthy eating supposed to be bland and boring?

-Erika was so pleased and excited about this new way of eating, she decided to try exercising as well.
+Erika was so pleased and excited with this new way of eating, she decided to try exercising as well.
 Since JJ was a personal trainer, he convinced Erika to try a group fitness class.
 The class was challenging, but Erika was hooked!
-Her passion grew and she started an Instagram page to share her experimental recipes.
-Erika’s mental and physical health improved, and her Instagram followers grew too.
+Her passion grew and she started an instagram page to share her experimental recipes.
+Erika’s mental and physical health improved, and her instagram followers grew too.
 She was even asked to share recipes on some popular blogs; and once she did, her following really started to boom!

 Erika switched her focus online to sell customizable meal plans that were more than just a quick fix, diet fad -- these plans proved to be satisfying and sustainable.
 They were basic with little design and zero pictures, yet people liked them.
 Her business really started to pick up traction after that and the meal plans started flying off the shelves!
 Erika reflects, “I would have never in a million years even fathomed of turning this into a career.”
 Luckily, she did!

-In 2015, JJ applied for a reality TV show called Fit-to-Fat-to-Fit.
-He was 1 of 10 “Master Trainers” in the U.S. that was chosen to take part in this fitness/social experiment.
+In 2015, JJ applied for a reality TV show called ‘’Fit to Fat to Fit’’ He was 1 of 10 “Master Trainers” in the U.S. that was chosen to take part in this fitness/social experiment.
 He was tasked with gaining 40% of his original body weight over the course of 120 days.
 That’s gaining 1/2 pound body weight every day for four months!
 At 120 days, JJ had gone from a lean 184 lbs to 245lbs!
-He had gained 61 pounds in total and had met his goal.
+He had gained 61 pounds total and had met his goal.
 Erika and JJ pondered how to take the weight off of JJ and his client in a healthy, sustainable way.

 Erika decided to build a more professional looking meal plan that JJ could use to lose the weight and that she could market to her community.
 She compiled all of the recipes she had written to create the first-ever 4-week Clean Simple Eats Summer Meal Plan.
 Erika launched the meal plan to her Clean Simple Eats Instagram community and everyone loved it.
 They loved it so much that they immediately asked for more recipes!
 Erika decided to write a second meal plan and launch the Fall Meal Plan in October of that same year.
 Erika believed that, “God placed this opportunity into our lives for a reason and that this is what we were supposed to be doing.”